-Figure 1: Measuring the distance from the fob to the vehicle
+Measuring the distance from the fob to the vehicle

-2.2.2 Operation only within a given distance from the vehicle
+Problem: Required operation to be only within a given distance from the vehicle.

-DecaWave's technology allows Line-of-Sight ranges of greater than 250m however the invehicle unit can be configured to only take action when the measured distance is less than a certain vehicle manufacturer-defined value.
+DecaWave Solution: DecaWave's technology allows Line-of-Sight ranges of greater than 250m; however the in-vehicle unit can be configured to take action only when the measured distance is less than a certain vehicle manufacturer-defined value.

-Figure 2: Operation only within 2m of the vehicle by allowing communications
+Operation only within 2m of the vehicle by allowing communications

-2.2.3 Detecting on which side of the vehicle the fob is located
+Problem: Detecting on which side of the vehicle the fob is located.

-A single two-way ranging exchange between 1 in-vehicle unit and a fob, while sufficient to measure how far away the fob is from the vehicle, is not sufficient to determine on which side of the vehicle the fob is located because only one piece of information - a single distance - is available.
+DecaWave Solution: A single two-way ranging exchange between one in-vehicle unit and a fob, while sufficient to measure how far away the fob is from the vehicle, is not sufficient to determine on which side of the vehicle the fob is located because only one piece of information - a single distance - is available.

-Figure 3: Detecting on which side of the vehicle the fob is located
+Detecting on which side of the vehicle the fob is located